pyinstaller/pyinstaller/doc/development/testing.rst

 To run the test-suite, please proceed as follows.

-1. If you don't have a git clone of |PyInstaller|, first fetch the current development head, either using pip, …::
+1. If you don't have a git clone of PyInstaller, first fetch the current development head, either using pip, …::

      pip download --no-deps https://github.com/pyinstaller/pyinstaller/archive/develop.zip